Summit Wireless enables home theater sound for wireless speakers

 Summit Wireless has been on a quest to bring high-resolution audio, like the kind you find in a fancy home theater, to wireless speakers.
 That dream is turning into a reality as high-end audio companies like Harman Kardon begin to announce products.

 San Jose, California-based Summit Wireless is a publicly traded company that makes wireless sound technology, including chips that are used in consumer products from the likes of Harman Kardon and Bang & Olufsen.
-A billion dollars‘ worth of speakers are sold each year in the U.S., but most of them are wired.
+A billion units of speakers are sold each year in the U.S., but most of them are wired.
 Summit Wireless is enabling a generation of home theater wireless speakers with an entry price of $600, significantly less than similar products on the market.

 Most speaker companies have been making wired home audio products for home theaters with as many as seven speakers and subwoofers for Dolby 7.1 systems.
 But Summit Wireless helped form a wireless standards body, the Wireless Speaker and Audio Association (WiSA), to work with major consumer electronics brands to establish certified standards for interoperability and eliminate complicated setups.